Zadoc Dederick: Function

 Daniel's chest was a boiler, with a fire-box in the center and a water-jacket around it.
 His small engine reportedly only needed coaling every 2-3 hours, which could be done by simply unbuttoning his vest and shoveling some in.
 The vest covered felt and woolen undergarments to resist scorching by the boiler and a knapsack was to be used to cover the cocks and gauges on its back.
-His hallow top hat served as a smokestack.
+His hollow top hat served as a smokestack.

 A piston rod extending from Daniel's back provided power to his articulated legs through two connecting rods.
 According to the patent, "As the two sets of rods turn, therefore, upon different centres, the foot is turned down at the toe as one leg falls behind the other, and the knee bent, so that as the foot is thrown forward, it is raised by bending the knee, to step over any obstacle, the foot being turned downwards at the toe before being placed on the ground."
 To prevent Daniel from toppling over, a pair of iron shafts extended from his midsection, connecting him to a wheeled carriage that followed behind.
 This carriage not only served as a stabilizer but also acted as a platform for a driver to sit and steer, as well as a space for hauling goods.
 Apparently, the three-horsepower engine, like those used in steam fire engines, allowed Daniel to go 60 miles per hour, though its speed would be cut in half for safety on cobblestoned streets, as fast as most trains would travel back then.